trustlines-protocol/tl-docs/docs/resources/FAQ.md

 !!! question "How does the sidechain work?"

-    The Trustlines Blockchain will be a minimal viable Proof-of-Stake (mPoS) [Ethereum](https://ethereum.org/) sidechain based on [Parity's Aura consensus algorithm](https://wiki.parity.io/Aura).
+    The Trustlines Blockchain is a Proof-of-Stake (PoS) [Ethereum](https://ethereum.org/) sidechain based on [Parity's Aura consensus algorithm](https://openethereum.github.io/Aura).
 Aura (known from Kovan, poa.network, xDAI, and others) is usually used in Proof of Authority chains.
 We added the following features:

     1. Anonymous validators
     2. Staking and slashing mechanisms to combat equivocation